-We carefully track the impact of this funding on the attainment, progress and welfare of our disadvantaged children including through termly Pupil Progress meetings between the Deputy Head, Assistant Head Teacher (Inclusion) and the child's class teacher.
-Meetings with parents also inform this.
+We carefully track the impact of this funding on the attainment, progress and welfare of our disadvantaged children including through termly meetings between the Assistant Head Teacher (Inclusion) and the child's class teacher.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.